Overview

 Risk Factors

-• Having anxiety, depression, loneliness, and past or current alcohol use disorder
+• Anxiety, depression, loneliness, and past or current alcohol use disorder

 • Misuse of medicines

-• Family history of drug use or acting without thinking
+• Family history of drug or alcohol use, or acting without thinking

 SymptomsandDiagnosis